 We have a great, FREE editorial calendar for you to download and get started now!
 The earlier you start, the better.
 Download it from this article.

-7. Not Editing
+7. Skipping the Editing Process

 By the time you finish writing a blog post, it can be so tempting to simply press “publish” and be done.
-Unfortunately, there is bound to be a few typos and grammatical errors.
+Unfortunately, there are bound to be a few typos and grammatical errors.
 For a list of the 5 most important things to do before hitting publish, read this article.

 When your blog comes across as unprofessional and not polished, it can reflect poorly on your business.
 By taking the additional few minutes to re-read your blog post before hitting that publish button, you can save time and embarrassment in the long run.